salesforce/offline-app-developer-starter-kit/docs/BarcodeScanner.md

 7. Clicking on the Barcode Lookup Global Quick Action, you will be expecting to see a screen with a Scan Barcode button.

 > **Note**
-> All the records must be prefetched in the birefcase to be able to use the Quick Action.
+> Only the prefetched records in briefcase can be searched when using this quick action in offline.

 8. In this starter kit example, we only allow EAN-13 barcodes.
 Since we are testing on an Android emulator, we should be able to see the option `EAN13`.